Pawel-Woszczyna/SpotifyApiApp/README.md

 //

-In the quotes you should pyt your own CLIENT_ID and CLIENT_SECRET that you can generate right here: https://developer.spotify.com/dashboard.
+In the quotes you should put your own CLIENT_ID and CLIENT_SECRET that you can generate right here: https://developer.spotify.com/dashboard.

 After you opened spotify dashboard you have to create an app and then go to settings where you can find CLIENT_ID and CLIENT_SECRET.